umartokyo/Ath/ML/neural network.md

 2024/08/02, #ML #wiki #umarik

 Neural network is a computational model inspired by the way biological neural networks from our brains process information.
-It consists of layers of [[neuron]]s, which makes it possible for the model to learn and make decision based on the input data.
+It consists of layers of [[artificial neuron]]s, which makes it possible for the model to learn and make decision based on the input data.
 Neural networks are key components for deep learning and are widely used for tasks like [[classification]], [[regression]], image and [[speech recognition]]...

 ![[neural_network.png]]
 ## Structure